 In accordance with Article 118 of the Constitution, ratified international treaties are part of the legal system and have supremacy over national legislation, considering that they cannot be amended by virtue of law.

-Important source of tax law in Macedonia are also international treaties governing other issues – primarily status of international organizations and financial institutions or development and financing of important infrastructural projects, which provide for specific tax rules in the areas covered by treaties.
+Important source of tax law in North Macedonia are also international treaties governing other issues – primarily status of international organizations and financial institutions or development and financing of important infrastructural projects, which provide for specific tax rules in the areas covered by treaties.
 These rules are primarily related to various tax exemptions on projects financed by international organizations and institutions.

 The laws regulating the taxation of the income of legal entities and individuals prescribe various tax exemptions.
 The supplies exempted from the VAT are mainly the same as exemptions granted in the EU.
 With respect to special incentives provided to investors in the TIDZs, please refer to Paragraph 2.2 above.